awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 1. For **VPC**, choose your VPC\.

-1. For **Subnets**, choose a subnet from each Availability Zone that you want to include\.
+1. For **Subnets**, choose a subnet from each Availability Zone to include\.

    The VPC endpoint can span multiple Availability Zones\.
-An elastic network interface for the VPC endpoint is created in each subnet that you choose\.
+AWS creates an elastic network interface for the VPC endpoint in each subnet that you choose\.
 Each network interface has a DNS hostname and a private IP address\.

-1. If you enable the **Enable Private DNS Name** option \(it's enabled by default\), the standard Secrets Manager DNS hostname \(`https://secretsmanager.<region>.amazonaws.com`\) automatically resolves to your VPC endpoint\.
+1. By default, AWS enables the **Enable Private DNS Name** option, the standard Secrets Manager DNS hostname \(`https://secretsmanager.<region>.amazonaws.com`\) automatically resolves to your VPC endpoint\.
 This option makes it easier to use the VPC endpoint\.
 The Secrets Manager CLI and SDKs use the standard DNS hostname by default, so you don't need to specify the VPC endpoint URL in applications and commands\.

-   This feature works only when the `enableDnsHostnames` and `enableDnsSupport` attributes of your VPC are set to `true` \(those are default values\)\.
+   This feature works only when you set the `enableDnsHostnames` and `enableDnsSupport` attributes of your VPC to `true` , the default values\.
 To set these attributes, [update DNS support for your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating)\.

 1. For **Security group**, select or create a security group\.